sushilsridhar/cs-fundamentals/ds/LINKEDLIST.md

 Java LinkedList is implemented using Doubly linked list

 > Can traverse in reverse
 > Operations can be performed if given a middle node instead of head

+<ins>LRU Cache</ins>: implementing a queue using doubly linkedlist, so that you can delete elements from middle of the queue

 ![dll](https://user-images.githubusercontent.com/16437905/169951918-e8cd248d-b5e6-4cd8-94d2-c6ec520c375d.png)